Do You Have a Controlling Personality?

 If you answered yes, it’s possible you have a controlling personality.
-That’s right, you may be the cause of your biggest relationship headaches.
+That’s right: You may be the cause of your biggest relationship headaches.
 But don’t worry, everyone has some controlling traits.
 Let’s take a look where they come from and how you can better manage them.

-Why You Try to Control Others
+Why We Try to Control Others

 The wish to control others is driven by high levels of internal anxiety.
 Rather than address those deep-seated fears at their source, controlling people project them onto their relationships, generating emotional pandemonium and instability by making others responsible for their discomfort.

 In this way, the impulse to control serves a protective function against feelings of vulnerability, which controlling people associate with powerlessness.
 This is why they are often vigilant against appearing weak.

 All of this makes sustaining intimacy with controlling people challenging, because their behavior causes:

 1. Escalating conflicts

 2. Decreasing trust

 The Good & Bad News